Nikolay Girs: Biography

 Girs systematically followed a pacific policy.
 Accepting as a fait accompli the existence of the Triple Alliance, created by Bismarck for the purpose of resisting any aggressive action on the part of Russia and France, he sought to establish more friendly relations with the cabinets of Berlin, Vienna, and Rome.
 To the advances of the French government, he at first turned a deaf ear, but when the rapprochement between the two countries was effected with little or no co-operation on his part, he utilized it for restraining France and promoting Russian interests.

 Rivalry between Britain and Russia grew steadily over Central Asia in the Great Game of the late 19th century.
 Russia desired warm-water ports on the Indian Ocean while Britain wanted to prevent Russian troops from gaining a potential invasion route to India.
 In 1885, Russia annexed part of Afghanistan in the Panjdeh incident, which caused a war scare.
 However Girs and the Russian ambassador to London Baron de Staal set up an agreement in 1887, which established a buffer zone in Central Asia.
 Russian diplomacy won grudging British acceptance of its expansionism.
 Persia was also an arena of tension, but without warfare.

 He died on 26 January 1895, soon after the accession of Nicholas II.
 His son Mikhail Nikolayevich von Giers acted as last Imperial Russian Ambassador in Constantinople until the beginning of World War I in 1914.
-There were many high ranked 'von Giers' in Russian government, among them President in Podolien and minister Fredrik von Giers (1776 in St. Petersburg, 1842), minister Karl Ferdinand von Giers (1777, 1835), minister Konstatin von Giers (1777, 1835), Ambassador Nikolaus von Giers (1853, 1924), Ambassador Mikail von Giers (1856, 1932), Admiral Theodor von Giers (1835, 1905) etc. And some of these Giers relatives were married to other high ranked Russian families, among them General Komaroff, Princess Olga Cantacuzene and General Karl de Meyer.
+There were many high ranked 'von Giers' in Russian government, among them President in Podolia and minister Fredrik von Giers (1776-1842), minister Karl Ferdinand von Giers (1777-1835), minister Konstatin von Giers (1777-1835), Ambassador Nikolaus von Giers (1853-1924), Ambassador Mikail von Giers (1856-1932), Admiral Theodor von Giers (1835-1905) etc. And some of these Giers relatives were married to other high-ranked Russian families, among them General Komaroff, Princess Olga Cantacuzene and General Karl de Meyer.